 It isn’t a good idea to replace all your meals with whey protein in an effort to lose weight.
 Instead, you should be thinking of whey protein as a convenient form of protein that can be used to supplement your whole food diet.
 It is important to continue eating whole foods, even when your goal is weight-loss, to ensure an adequate intake of vitamins, minerals and fibre in your diet.
 It’s also important to create healthy eating habits you can maintain once you reach your goal.

 As such, during a weight loss program we recommend using supplements only once per day.
-Occasionally twice per day is ok.
+Twice per day is acceptable on occasion.
 Once you have reached your weight goal, you may simply consume whey protein after a workout to help with recovery and maintaining muscle.

 Which protein powder should I choose?